Influence Dynamics and Stagewise Data Attribution

 \paragraph{Learning induction.} In \cref{fig:bif-14M}, we plot the inter-class influence for each query class across all class pairings at several model checkpoints.
 From these plots, some clear dynamics emerge.
-We see that the formation of model structures capturing induction relationships in the BIF starts as early as 1000 steps into learning, when there is an inflection point in the average BIF between induction tokens.
-This continues to strengthen for the next 30k training steps before appearing to peak and fall, corresponding with the results of \citet{tigges2024llm}, which finds that Pythia models begin to learn the induction circuit at this time, and exhibit an apex at 30k training steps before diminishing.
+Using the BIF, we see that the formation of model structure corresponding to induction relationships starts as early as 128 steps into learning, when there is an inflection point in the average BIF between induction tokens.
+This continues to strengthen for the next 30k training steps before appearing to peak and fall.
+This echoes the results of \citet{tigges2024llm}, which finds that Pythia models begin to learn the induction circuit at this time, and exhibit an apex at 30k training steps before diminishing.

 In \cref{appendix:induction}, we study a small language model trained from scratch and track the influence on a targeted set of synthetic samples to automatically identify the induction bump.
 We find that the influence of induction-pattern tokens sharply rises as the induction circuit is being learned.
 We further validate the practical utility of these insights with a stagewise intervention experiment in~\cref{app:intervention-exp}.
 We find that upweighting induction patterns specifically when the induction circuit begins to form accelerates the formation of induction heads significantly more than upweighting them before this window.
 This confirms the prediction derived from the influence dynamics: influence cannot be fully understood from a static analysis at the end of training.